Michigan wins College Football Playoff National Championship, downing Huskies 34-13

 Will Johnson's interception of Penix on the first play of the second half gave Michigan another opportunity to open up a two-touchdown lead, but the Huskies forced another field goal by James Turner to make it 20-10.

 Corum, the engine of ground-and-pound offense and heart and soul of team loaded with fourth-, fifth- and even sixth-year players, missed the CFP last year with a knee injury.
-He was named offensive player of the national title game.
+He was named offensive player of the national title game in the final four-team College Football Playoff before it expands to 12 teams next year.

 "Michigan, this is for you," Corum told the Wolverines fans.